metadatacenter/cedar-docker-deploy/cedar-frontend/README.md

 | Bridging | `bridging.${CEDAR_HOST}` | 4340 | `cedar-frontend-bridging` |

 The main infrastructure nginx remains the only public TLS endpoint and overall application router.
 It contains no frontend assets.
-In all-Docker mode it proxies each hostname over `cedarnet` to the corresponding frontend container, whose private nginx serves that application's payload.
+In `docker` mode it proxies each hostname over `cedarnet` to the corresponding frontend container, whose private nginx serves that application's payload.
 API requests return to the main nginx on the API hostnames and are routed to the Java containers.